unixsurfer/anycast_healthchecker/README.rst

 and this only changes if something changes on the network, another receiver closest to the sender appears or current receiver disappears.

-The below three drawings exhibit how traffic is routed between a sender and multiple potential receivers when something changes on network.
+The three drawings below exhibit how traffic is routed between a sender and multiple potential receivers when something changes on network.

 .. image:: anycast-receivers-example1.png
    :scale: 60%
 .. image:: anycast-receivers-example2.png
    :scale: 60%
 .. image:: anycast-receivers-example3.png
    :scale: 60%

-These potential receivers use `BGP`_ or `OSPF`_ by running an Internet Routing daemon, `Bird`_ or quagga, to simultaneously announce the same destination IP address from different places on the network.
-Due to the nature of Anycast these receivers don't need to be on the same network and as a result they can be located on any network across a global network infrastructure.
+These potential receivers use `BGP`_ or `OSPF`_ by running an Internet Routing daemon, Bird or quagga, to simultaneously announce the same destination IP address from different places on the network.
+Due to the nature of Anycast receivers can be located on any network across a global network infrastructure.

 Anycast doesn't balance traffic as only one receiver attracts traffic from senders.
-For instance, if there are two servers which announce the same IP address in certain location for a service, traffic will be distributed across these two servers unevenly as clients are spread across the network in an uneven way.
+For instance, if there are two receivers which announce the same destination IP address in certain location, traffic will be distributed across those two receivers unevenly as senders can be spread across the network in an uneven way and the main criteria for choosing were to route traffic is the distance between the sender and receiver.

 Anycast is being used as a mechanism to switch traffic between and within data-centers for the following main reasons: